isabella-riquetti/Posterr/README.md

  ### Testing the API
 * Run `Posterr.API` project
+* No authentication is required
+  * If you want mock to be authenticated with one user that is not the first user, add a header with the name `AuthenticatedUserId` and the User Id you want to be authenticated in the value
+* Test endpoints
-* Use Swagger at [https://localhost:44338/swagger/] on the API first page or import the following Postman collection to test the endpoints [https://www.getpostman.com/collections/f5a6a37d55f23292d783].
+  * Use Swagger on the API first page [https://localhost:44338/swagger/]
+  * Or import the following Postman collection to test the endpoints [https://www.getpostman.com/collections/f5a6a37d55f23292d783].

 **I strongly recommend using Postman since a few test responses examples are there.**